 Social security is a US federal government program that provides monthly payments to retired people, as well as those who cannot work because of mental or physical disabilities.
-A social security attorney, like Philadelphia’s best known, has expert knowledge in the regulations and of the social security disability claim process.
+A social security attorney, has expert knowledge in the regulations and of the social security disability claim process.
 A social security disability lawyer may advise clients applying for disability benefits, but usually spends most of his/her time working with individuals who are having trouble getting their disability benefits.
+Some injuries if caused by an auto or truck accident require the help of a San Francisco car accident lawyer.
 To receive disability benefits, applicants must prove that they are too disabled to do any substantial work.
 The administration subsequently uses an exhaustive process to come to an appropriate conclusion that involves an individual’s medical records and past work duties, then deciding if he/she can still perform those work duties.

 A social security disability lawyer must be knowledgeable in what documents the administration needs and can advise clients on the best way to categorically prove a disability in order to win a claim.
 Social security disability law provides monetary benefits on a permanent or temporary basis for qualified recipients.
 However, one should not confuse these benefits with Supplemental Security Income, a federally run disability program for low–income recipients.